 SAF or Sustainable Aviation Fuel will play an important role in making aviation more sustainable, for the short- and long term.
 That was one of the main conclusions of the Greener Flight session during the TULIPS launch event last year.
 We received quite a lot of questions however that we couldn’t answer in the available time.
 Questions like, what makes sustainable aviation fuel sustainable?
-Does SAF require less adaptations to infrastructure?
+Does SAF require fewer adaptations to infrastructure?
 And how can we scale up the supply?
 We promised to come back to you and so we’re addressing them here.

 What’s sustainable about Sustainable Aviation Fuel